Shobhit-pandey/book-borrow-service/README.md

 ]
 Response Status - 200 OK

 TestCases -
-1. If author params is not provided or empty string, all books should be returned.
+1. Only available books should be returned.
-2. Only available books should be returned.
+2. If author params is not provided or empty string, all available books should be returned.
 3. If author params is provided then only books with that author should be returned.
-4. If author provided is not present then return empty list of books.
+4. If author params provided is not present then return empty list of books.

 ```
 ### /borrow-book/<book-id>
 ```
 Request Type - `PUT`
 Response Status - 200 OK
 TestCases -
-1. If book is not available then return 400 Bad Request.
+1. If book id is not present then return 404 Not Found.
-2. If book id is not present then return 404 Not Found.
+2. If book is not available to issue then return 400 Bad Request.
 3. If book is available but locked for current user then return 400 Bad Request.
-4. If book is available and unlocked then issue the book for logged in user and return 200 OK.
+4. If book is available then issue the book for logged in user and return 200 OK.
 5. If user is try to book after locking time, user should be able to issue the book again.
 ```
 ### /return-book/<book-id>